ARMmbed/icetea/first_time_use_guide.md

 all logic needed to run the test case and assert the results.

-In this test case we first use the generic cli command interface of IcedTea to send the command "echo hello world" to device with index 1 (note, dut indexes start from 1 in IcedTea).
+In this test case we first use the generic cli command interface of Icetea to send the command "echo hello world" to device with index 1 (note, dut indexes start from 1 in Icetea).
 We include a 5 second timeout.
 The command is successfull if we receive retcode: 0 from the dut during this 5 second period after sending the command.
 After the command has finished, we use the same command interface